WILD MOUNTAIN SKI PATROL

 Volunteers Wanted - Now accepting applications for new Patrollers

 Under the direction of Wild Mountain management, the Wild Mountain Ski Patrol (WMSP) is trained by and is a member of the National Ski Patrol System.
-NSP has over 27,000 members nationwide volunteering to provide first aid and transfer to injured skiers and boarders.
+NSP has over 27,000 members nationwide volunteering to provide first aid and transfer to injured skiers and snowboarders.

 As members of NSP, Wild Mountain patrollers are fully trained in advanced first aid and rescue skills.
 These skills are refreshed and refined on an annual basis.
 Over 100 patrollers volunteer to assist in patrolling the slopes of Wild Mountain Ski Area.